 Below the gray box there are 4 options: Cheats, Game Settings, Controllers and A/V Settings.
-These are bound to every game.
+These are available to every game.

-To start a game from a cartridge insert it into the corresponging slot.
+To start a game from a cartridge insert it into the corresponding slot.
 You don’t need to do it while the console is off (like with old consoles).
-Gently push the catridge on both sides until it sits firmly.
+Gently push the cartridge on both sides until it sits firmly.

 To start a game from your library, navigate to one of the systems and press “A” to show the list of games.
 The left side will be filled with a list of games.
 You can change the view of the list.
 Choose a game and the press “A” to start it.

 If you want to close the current game and return to the main menu, press “Home”.
 And the in-game menu will appear.
 Navigate to the button “Back main menu” and you will be redirected to the main menu.
 You can also use the configured shortcut.

 Ejecting the cartridge: make sure the SD-Card is not used by the system.
 No need to power off the console!
 Gently pull the cartridge (with left-right alternating movements) out of the console.
 Time to play another game!

 Rating a game

 You can’t change the game information (alas!), but you can games!
 Navigate to the line with stars, press “A” and then adjust the stars.
 Some games will be already rated from the database after their first installation.

 You can make screenshots in the main menu with OPTION+HOME and in the game using the menu option “Take Screenshot” or using the combination OPTION+Y. Main Menu screenshots are stored in the root folder of the Micro SD and game screenshots in RetroFreak/Screenshots.